Get the Marcus mobile banking app

 • An emergency fund and retirement account are just some of the basic components of financial wellness

 Money doesn’t grow on trees.
 As annoying as it was to hear that constantly as a kid, you really do come to appreciate this fact as you get older.
 Money is a topic that’s often top of mind whether you’re just starting out or getting settled into your career.
-You’re paying rent, staring at your student debt and hopefully, trying to save what you can each month.
+You’re paying rent, managing your student debt and hopefully, trying to save what you can each month.
 It’s a tough balancing act, especially when there aren’t any money trees around to shake down.

 6 smart savings tips for young professionals

 Take for example that emergency fund you’re building.
 You can open up a high-yield online savings account and set up recurring deposits through a linked account.
 The same can be done with your retirement savings.
 Decide what percentage of your pay you can afford to put aside and let your employer automatically deduct it from your paycheck.
-Remember, with direct deposits, you just say when and how much.
-Savings can be easy when you don’t have to think about it every month.

 Trying to decide whether you should prioritize saving or paying off debt can be challenging, especially if you have limited disposable income each month.
 But here are some helpful articles on how to prioritize and how to make a debt payment plan to get you on your way.